JamieWhitlam/learn-react/03. React State/14. Changing state quiz/quiz.md

 1. You have 2 options for what you can pass in to a state setter function (e.g. `setCount`).
 What are they?
+   A value and a function that gets passed  the old version of state, that returns a value.

 2. When would you want to pass the first option (from answer above) to the state setter function?
+When you don't care what the previous value of state was.

 3. When would you want to pass the second option (from answer above) to the state setter function?
+When you do care what the previous value of state was.